Hot metal typesetting

 In printing and typography, hot metal typesetting (also called mechanical typesetting, hot lead typesetting, hot metal, and hot type) is a technology for typesetting text in letterpress printing.
 This method injects molten type metal into a mold that has the shape of one or more glyphs.
 The resulting sorts or slugs are later used to press ink onto paper.
 Normally the typecasting machine would be controlled by a keyboard or by a paper tape.

-It was the standard technology used for mass-market printing from the late nineteenth century until the arrival of phototypesetting and then electronic processes in the 1950s to 1980s.
+It was the standard technology used for mass-market printing from the late nineteenth century until the arrival of phototypesetting (also called cold type) and then electronic processes in the 1950s to 1980s.

 History

 Hot metal typesetting was developed in the late nineteenth century as a development of conventional cast metal type.
 The technology had several advantages: it reduced labour since type sorts did not need to be slotted into position manually, and each casting created crisp new type for each printing job.
 In the case of Linotype machines, each line was cast as a robust continuous block (hence "line o'type") which was useful for rapid newspaper printing.